 Fully vitrified (porcelain): Less than 0.5%, frost-proof, and suitable for external use.

-Any substance which uses surface attachment to hold materials together.
-In tiling, typically an organic substance used to bond tiles to a wall, floor or other surface.
+Any substance which uses a surface attachment to hold materials together.
+In tiling, typically an organic substance is used to bond tiles to a wall, floor or other surfaces.
 Rubber solutions, reaction resin-based and rubber emulsions are also sometimes used.

 The property of a substance to prevent or retard the spread or growth of fungus, typically through the use of specialist ingredients.

 The direct application of adhesive to the back of a tile to improve coverage.